 Selected Publications & Professional Reports

-Borokini, IT, KB Klingler, and MM Peacock.
+Borokini, IT, KB Klingler, MM Peacock.
 2021.
-Life in the desert: the impact of geographic and environmental gradients on genetic diversity and population structure of Ivesia webberi.
-Ecology and Evolution, accepted and in revision.
+Life in the desert: The impact of geographic and environmental gradients on genetic diversity and population structure of Ivesia webberi.
+Ecology and Evolution http://dx.doi.org/10.1002/ece3.8389

 Peacock MM and KB Klingler.
 2021.
 Wild LCT Population Monitoring: Genetic Evaluation of LCT Recovery in the Truckee River, California/Nevada.
 Final Report to the U.S. Fish and Wildlife Service, Region 6, Reno, Nevada, Contract Agreement # F16AC00006